 In an intimate conversation with fellow musician John Hartford, Bill discusses a wide variety of topics: His musical development, ideas about performing and song writing, memories of childhood, early touring days, his years on the Grand Ole Opry and much more.

-On DVD 2, the great contemporary mandolinist Sam Bush takes apart Bill Monroe's playing and teaches many of the songs in a way that will help all aspiring players.
+On Lesson 2, the great contemporary mandolinist Sam Bush takes apart Bill Monroe's playing and teaches many of the songs in a way that will help all aspiring players.

 As a SPECIAL BONUS, we have added previously unseen footage of a performance for President Jimmy Carter at the White House in 1980, including rare duets between Bill Monroe and Doc Watson.